-The expectant crowds would be disappointed though, as two men in red rode into town first – Drapac’s Will Clarke and Androni Giocattoli’s Marco Frapporti.
-The peloton, some five minutes further back, were out of the picture.
+The expectant crowds would be disappointed though, as two men – an Australian and Italian – in red rode into town first – Drapac’s Will Clarke and Androni Giocattoli’s Marco Frapporti.
+The peloton, some five minutes further back, was out of the picture.
 The duo’s fellow breakmates were long gone too, having been left behind some 70km into the 159km stage.

-Frapporti was the only obstacle that stood between the Australian and a stage victory, only the third stage his Drapac team had ever raced at the Volta.
+Frapporti was the only obstacle that stood between the Clarke and a stage victory – on only the third Volta stage his Drapac team had ever raced.
 The Italian had been keeping Clarke company ever since the duo launched their attack at an intermediate sprint two hours earlier.

 “Up to that point it was full gas, and I think some in the bunch were happy for the respite,” says Clarke.
 “The bunch was in pieces.
 I knew Marco from some races before, and I know he races hard so he was a perfect breakaway companion.”

-Their gap to the remains of the break, which in W52’s Rui Vinhas included the man who would be riding to overall victory, quickly ballooned out to two minutes.
-It didn’t really fall until the cat-and-mouse games began.
+Their gap to the remains of the break, which in W52’s Rui Vinhas included the man who would be riding to a surprise overall victory, quickly ballooned out to two minutes.
+It didn’t start falling until the cat-and-mouse games began.

 “In the last 10km I think we knew we’d stay clear, and I was expecting Marco to attack me on the final climb before the finish,” Clarke recalls.
 “That didn’t happen though, and Tom [Southam, Drapac DS] had me keep an eye on him.
 I started feeling really good on that climb and then when we got over I was confident for the sprint.”

-Clarke’s gameplan was put into action in the final 2km as he stuck in prime position on the Italian’s wheel.
-They waited, waited, waited until the 500m sign.
-It was reminiscent of a track sprint in the final bends, and with 250m to go Clarke dived up the inside of the final corner.
+Clarke’s gameplan was put into action in the final 2km as he took up prime position on the Italian’s wheel.
+They waited, waited, waited… Until the 500m sign.
+The race through the final bends was reminiscent of a track sprint, and then with 250m to go Clarke dived up the inside of the final corner.
 It was over.

 It was the Clarke’s fifth win of the season, though his explosive effort wasn’t a surprise given prologue victories at the Herald Sun Tour and on the arduous Kitzbüheler Horn prologue at July’s Tour of Austria.
 The result also meant that the Volta was already a success for the men in red.

 But why the Volta?
-The eleven-day race is held at the height of the Portuguese summer, when temperatures regularly touch 40 °c (100F), and is raced at a furious pace by the domestic teams whose entire seasons are focused on it.
+The eleven-day race is held at the height of the Portuguese summer – when temperatures regularly touch 40 °c (100F) – and is raced at a furious pace by the domestic teams for whom it is the focus of their entire season.